liyc-ai/RL-pytorch/README.md

 # ILAlgo
-Imitation Learning Algorithms Codebase with Reinforcement Learning Baseline Algorithms with Pytorch backend.
+Baseline Algorithms of Imitation Learning and Reinforcment Learning , written in Pytorch.
 All code are tested on Mujoco.

 **Note**: Code are under development.
 Issues,  bug reports and PRs are welcome.